digital-asset/da-marketplace/docs/user_guide.md

 Setting up tradeable, collateralized markets

 34. Login as `Exchange`
+35. On "Setup" page, click "Setup Automations"
+    - If you are planning to use Exberry, deploy the Exberry Adapter and set up the integration in the console.
+    - If you are not planning to use Exberry, deploy the `Matching Engine trigger`
 36. `Exchange`: Go to Setup, Create New Listing
     - **Traded Asset** : `BTC`
     - **Traded Asset Precision**: `6`